EvanCesanek/Ouvrai/README.md

 ```
 # You choose <studyname>, <templatename> must be one of the subdirectories of /ouvrai/templates (e.g., cursor)
 ouvrai new <studyname> <templatename> # Create new experiment from template
-ouvrai dev <studyname> # Start development server
+ouvrai dev <studyname> # Start development servers (Vite & Firebase Emulator Suite)
+# To end session, press control+c (Windows users can close the Java window as well)
 ```

 - This should automatically open [localhost:5173](http://localhost:5173) in your web browser, where you can test your experiment.
 It may take a moment for the page to load as the Firebase emulators start up, especially the very first time.
-Watch the command line for messages from Firebase.
+You may get a warning message asking you to refresh the browser window.
-- To inspect the Firebase emulators (Auth and Realtime Database) during testing, go to [localhost:4001](http://localhost:4001).
+- To inspect the Firebase emulators (Auth and Realtime Database) during testing, go to <a href="http://localhost:4001" target="_blank">localhost:4001</a>.
+You can see authenticated UIDs created during your testing in the Authentication Emulator.
+You can explore the data your study writes to the database in the Realtime Database Emulator.
+All other emulators should be off.
 - Design your experiment!
   - Edit the experiment file (_`ouvrai/experiments/studyname/index.js`_) in your favorite editor.
   - Saved changes are immediately reflected at [localhost:5173](http://localhost:5173).